 Architecture provides a series of vertical and horizontal planes that I use to experiment with color.

-I coat the pieces in resin because it creates the effect of how light works as it travels through a layer of atmosphere and bounces off an object back at the viewer.
+I coat the pieces in resin because it creates the effect of how light works as it travels through a layer of atmosphere and bounces off an object.

 A native of Sewanee, Tennessee, Richardson holds a B.F.A. and a M.A.T. from the Savannah College of Art and Design.
 She spent a year at the Marchutz School of Painting and Drawing in Aix-en-Provence France.
 The school focuses on perception and the theories of Cezanne, whose studio was a few meters from the school.
 The Vermont Studio Center awarded her a scholarship for a month long residency.
 She has also studied the landscape at the Art Student's League in NYC, the Pennsylvania Academy of Fine Arts, and the New York Studio School of Painting and Drawing.
 She lives and works in Savannah, Georgia.